ouarez/hardersound/gallery.md

   Home recording studio that specializes in live sound, studio sound, installation sound, music recording, music production, narration and voice-over recording, mixing, playing...
-content: >-
-  The studio contains a variety of equipment, and occasionally one or two of our pets.
 gallery:
   - desc: Brief description of the image here..
     image: /img/hardersound-mixer.jpg